-Proponents of the bill present at the Senate Committee hearing included Senator King and a representative of

-SouthEast Kansas, Inc. Proponents stated the purpose of the bill is to identify those people with substance abuse problems and assist them to become productive members of the job market.
-According to their testimony, in February of 2012, Congress granted states permissive authority to drug test individuals receiving UI benefits.
+Proponents of the bill present at the House Committee hearing included Senator King and a representative of a cabinet manufacturer.
+Proponents stated the purpose of the bill is to identify those people with substance abuse problems and assist them to become productive members of the job market.
+According to their testimony, in February 2012, Congress granted states permissive authority to drug test individuals receiving UI benefits.

-Opponents of the bill included Senator Faust-Goudeau, and representatives of the American Civil Liberties Union for Kansas and Missouri, Kansas Association of Addiction Professionals, the Kansas Chapter of the National Organization for Women, and the Unified Community Services of Johnson County.
-Opponents were concerned state officials could presume persons accepting assistance also are taking unlawful controlled substances.
-Opponents noted the U.S. Department of Labor has not yet promulgated guidelines for drug testing of UI recipients who worked in certain occupations.

-Representatives of the Kansas Chapter of the National Association of Social Workers, the Kansas Department for Children and Families, and Neosho Community College provided neutral testimony, explaining their respective experience with screening and training programs.
+A representative of the Kansas Chapter of the National Organization for Women spoke in opposition to the bill, expressing concern state officials could presume persons accepting assistance also are taking unlawful controlled substances.
+Representatives of the Kansas Chapter of the National Association of Social Workers and DCF provided neutral testimony, explaining their respective experiences with screening and training programs.